Answers to some of your most common questions:

 How often does my pet need a Rabies vaccination?

 The first Rabies shot your pet receives is good for 1 year.
 Subsequent canine Rabies vaccinations immunize your pet for 1- 3 years depending upon the vaccine your pet receives.
-Dogs are required by Michigan State Law to be vaccinated against Rabies.
 For cats, we use feline exclusive Rabies vaccines which are good for 1 year.
+Dogs and Cats are required by Michigan State Law to be vaccinated against Rabies.

 What is heartworm protection and how many months should my pet be on heartworm prevention medication?